 You can explore the differences between the Exchange Last and Exchange First structures in greater detail by clicking here.

-Special Purpose Entity
+Separate Special Purpose Entity

 Reverse 1031 Exchange Deadlines

-Deadlines for your reverse 1031 exchange are essentially the same as in a forward 1031 exchange transaction.
-You have 45 calendar days to identify what you are going sell as your relinquished property, and you have an additional 135 calendar days — for a total of 180 calendar days — to complete the sale of your identify relinquished property and close out your reverse 1031 exchange.
+Deadlines for your Reverse 1031 Exchange are essentially the same as in a forward 1031 Exchange transaction.
+You have 45 calendar days to identify what you are going sell as your relinquished property, and you have an additional 135 calendar days — for a total of 180 calendar days — to complete the sale of your identify relinquished property and close out your Reverse 1031 Exchange.

 Reverse 1031 Exchange Fees and Costs

-Reverse 1031 exchanges are more complicated and costly, so you need to review the amount of depreciation recapture and capital gain income tax liabilities being deferred to ensure that the cost of the reverse 1031 exchange transaction is justified.
-We would be happy to provide you with a written reverse 1031 exchange fee quote so that you know exactly what you are looking at in terms of fees and costs prior to getting started.
+Reverse 1031 Exchanges are more complicated and costly, so you need to review the amount of depreciation recapture and capital gain income tax liabilities being deferred to ensure that the cost of the Reverse 1031 Exchange transaction is justified.
+We would be happy to provide you with a written Reverse 1031 Exchange fee quote so that you know exactly what you are looking at in terms of fees and costs prior to getting started.

-Getting Started
+Getting Started With Your Reverse Exchange

 back to top